Stonetech66/MicroRide/README.md

 <h1 align="center">MicroRide</h1>
 MicroRide is a cutting-edge and scalable microservice application that showcases a robust implementation of distributed systems and the effective utilization of modern technologies.
 Designed as a simplified ride application, MicroRide demonstrates key architectural patterns and seamless integration with various tools.
-While the primary focus was on learning to build microservice applications, many features are fully functional, and the application's overall structure showcases a highly professional approach.

 ## 🚀 Key Features